 The Small Claims Tribunals (the “Tribunals”) are part of the State Courts of Singapore.
 The Tribunals were established on 1 February 1985 to provide a quick and inexpensive forum for the resolution of small claims between consumers and suppliers.

-From 10 July 2017, the Tribunals will be using an electronic case filing and management system called
+All claims are filed using an electronic case filing and management system called

 CJTS (Community Justice and Tribunals System).
 CJTS allows parties involved in disputes to file claims and access Court e-services from the comfort of their homes or any place with an internet connection.

-$20,000 if both parties agree to it and file a Memorandum of Consent online.
+With effect from 1 November 2019, the Tribunals hear claims not exceeding $20,000.
+This limit can be raised to $30,000 if both parties agree to it and file a Memorandum of Consent online.
 A claim cannot be split or divided to bring it within the Tribunals' jurisdiction.

-1 year from the date on which the cause of action accrued, that is, the day the facts arose to give rise to a right to sue.
-For example, if a cause of action has accrued.
+All claims must be filed within 2 years from the date on which the cause of action accrued, that is, the day the facts arose to give rise to a right to sue.
+Prior to the amendments to the Small Claims Tribunals Act, the limitation period was one year from the date on which the cause of action has accrued.

 The Tribunals only hear specific types of cases.